 Bias is in all of us, whether we are conscious of it or not.
 Nobody can be completely unbiased because we all have feelings or opinions driving our biases.
 Unconscious bias is an instant feeling or thought you have about things, people, and subjects that you cannot control.
-Confirmation bias is a bias that backs up your views or feelings about things.
+Confirmation bias (also known as myside bias) is a type of cognitive bias that backs up your personal beliefs or feelings about things.
 It is the mind's way of ignoring everything that does not support our ideas or views.

 Example Of Confirmation Bias In Psychology

-One example of confirmation bias in psychology is those who have anxiety disorders such as obsessive-compulsive disorder (OCD) and believes that everything is dangerous or dirty.
+Another example is individuals who live with mental health disorders such as obsessive-compulsive disorder (OCD) and believe that everything is dangerous or dirty.
 They see everything around them as objects to be avoided at all costs because they believe these things will harm them or make them ill.
-Confirmation bias confirms their suspicions by making them only see things that back up their fears such as a sick child who wipes their hands on a door handle or a loud barking dog who seems vicious.
+Myside bias causes them to seek out or remember information that confirms their contamination fears like when they see a sick child wipe their hands on a door handle or see a car accident on a bridge.

-On a different note, if someone believes that people who are left-handed are more artistic than those who are right-handed, their belief is built up every time they see someone who is left-handed doing something artistic.
+On a different note, if someone believes that people who are left-handed are more artistic than those who are right-handed, their beliefs are reinforced every time they see someone who is left-handed doing something artistic.
 However, they would ignore any artistic acts from right-handed individuals.
 Another example is politics.
 During election time, many people tend to notice positive things about their chosen candidates and negative things about the candidate they do not want to win.

-In severe cases, confirmation bias can become an addiction that stops you from seeing things as they are.
-Your brain is numbing you from what is real, so you only see what you want to see.
-When going about your daily life, if you are constantly ignoring what is real, it will end up affecting your daily activities such as going to work or even having a decent relationship with anyone.
+In severe cases, myside bias can become an addiction that stops you from seeing things as they are.
+Your brain is numbing you from what is real, so you only gather or recall information that confirms what you already believe to be true.
+When going about your daily life, if you are constantly ignoring what is real, it will end up affecting your mental health and daily activities such as going to work or maintaining healthy relationships.

-The inability to process and interpret information with an unbiased mind may lead to some difficult judgment issues.
+The Quarterly Journal of Experimental Psychology discusses the impact of myside bias on decision making.
+The inability to process and interpret new information with an unbiased mind (as unbiased as possible) may lead to some difficult judgment issues and poor decision making.
 Without unbiased judgment, we tend to see things only as we wish them to be and not constructively and naturally.
-This is why several people can see the same thing, and all have differing opinions on it.
+This is why several people can see the same thing and all have differing opinions on it.